 Clusters metrics is the default monitoring tool for Databricks Runtime 13.0 and above.
 To access the cluster metrics UI, navigate to the Metrics tab on the cluster details page.

 You can view historical metrics by selecting a time range using the date picker filter.
 Metrics are collected every minute.
 You can also get the latest metrics by clicking the Refresh button.
-For more information, see View live and historical cluster metrics.
+For more information, see View cluster metrics.

 Ganglia metrics are only available for Databricks Runtime 12.2 and below.